dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 can cause beings to descend into hell.

 318.\
-Distorted views,\
+Distorted views\
 which give rise to seeing right as wrong\
-and wrong as right\
+and wrong as right,\
 cause beings to disintegrate.

 319.\